Check repository integrity

 git fetch origin

-As a last resort, clone a fresh copy and migrate your changes:
+As an alternative last resort, clone fresh and copy your working files across:

 git clone <your-remote-url> repo-fresh

-# Copy your current working files (excluding .git)
+# Copy your current working files, excluding the corrupted .git

 rsync -av --exclude='.git' ./ ../repo-fresh/